Regional quirks in scrap pricing and operations

 Cross-border quirks

-- Intra-state borders — sellers near a state line where the cash cap, hold rule, or converter law differs often drive across to the better jurisdiction
+- Intra-state borders — sellers near a state line where the cash cap, hold rule, or converter law differs often drive across to the better jurisdiction; the Tri-State area, the Texas/Louisiana line, and the Illinois/Indiana line are common examples

 Climate and seasonality